Iraq condemns U.S. air strikes as unacceptable and dangerous

 They were later formally integrated into Iraq’s official security structure and wield massive political influence.

-Iraq’s Fatih alliance, a political bloc representing the militias which holds the second-largest number of seats in parliament, condemned the air strikes.
+Iraq’s Fatih alliance, a political bloc representing the militias which holds the second largest number of seats in parliament, condemned the air strikes.

+Their main rival, populist cleric Moqtada al-Sadr who leads parliament’s largest group, said he was willing to work with them to end U.S. military presence in Iraq.
+But he also called on them to reign in their militias so as not to provide an excuse for further U.S. attacks.

-Iraq’s influential top Shi’ite cleric Grand Ayatollah Ali al-Sistani condemned the strikes but his office also denounced the alleged attacks by Iranian-backed militias on U.S. personnel.
+Iraq’s influential top Shi’ite cleric Grand Ayatollah Ali al-Sistani condemned the strikes but his office also denounced alleged attacks by Iranian-backed militias on U.S. personnel.

 He urged Iraqi authorities to prevent such attacks and “ensure Iraq does not become a field for settling regional and international scores and that others do not interfere in its internal affairs.”